vb-pogribnyi/OpenCircle/Open Circle.md

 We see that the model on average performs better with smaller ks2, but the best result was obtained with a large ks2, which is interesting.

-After this result is obtained, I will select the models I want to keep.
+I plan to keep working with the models, so I will choose ones with the most promising parameters.
 I will modify the training script, the part in which we test different parameter sets:

 ```python
     for ch1 in [4]: